billthefarmer/sig-gen/README.md

  *  External control

 ### Using
 The frequency knob responds to finger twirling.
-The fine frequency and level sliders allow for fine adjustments of frequency and output level.
+The duty cycle, fine frequency and level sliders allow for adjustments of square wave duty cycle, fine frequency and output level.
 The frequency knob is also adjustable using the left and right arrow buttons above.
 The two bookmark buttons below the frequency knob show if there are bookmarks, and will go to the next lower or higher bookmark if it exists.

 The toolbar items are, from left to right:
  * **Exact** - Prompt for an exact frequency